seanmyers/stonington_23/_posts/2022-07-25-equipment.md

 It will be later in the season so you should be prepared for highs in the 60's and lows in the 40s.
 That means bring several layers.
 You will want to bring two pairs of shoes - one for during the day and one for the evening.
 Your feet **will** get wet getting in and out of the kayak.
 I have a [pair of these](https://www.rei.com/product/164638/astral-brewer-20-water-shoes-mens?CAWELAID=120217890014430780&CAGPSPN=pla&CAAGID=104551579641&CATCI=pla-451643129702&cm_mmc=PLA_Google%7C21700000001700551_1646380020%7C92700053581104925%7CTOF%7C71700000066681446&gclsrc=ds&gclsrc=ds) but any old sneaker will do.

 We are renting 16' kayaks that should have two cavities for equipment one large one in the back and a smaller one up front.
 It is better to have several small packages to stuff in them as opposed to one or two large packages.

+This year we have a cabin so we won't need to bring stoves or

 Each person should be sure they have the following:
 - one 20 liter wet bag to hold your clothes